Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 The trustee should submit:

 If the property fails to sell on the open market, the trustee may consider it more appropriate to pursue a sale through the auction process.
-An update should be provided to AST together with an estimate of any additional costs.
+An update should be provided to the TS team together with an estimate of any additional costs.

 The trustee should consider the following: